 - These deficits are present in early childhood, typically before age three

-Sample symptoms include lack of social or emotional reciprocity, stereotyped and repetitive use of language or idiosyncratic language, and persistent preoccupation with unusual objects.
+Sample signs and symptoms include emotional or social apathy, repetitive or stereotyped use of language or idiosyncratic language, and persistent preoccupation with unusual objects.

 Treatment is based on the individual development of each patient.
 The National Institutes of Health and the National Institute of Mental Health are actively conducting clinical studies that prevent, detect, or treat ASD.

-There is no drug to treat this disorder.
-However, drug treatment of accompanying conditions and symptoms, such as anxiety, depression, aggressiveness or compulsions with antidepressants (such as SSRIs), antipsychotic drugs, stimulants, and mood stabilizers.
+There is no drug treatment.
+However, drug treatment of accompanying conditions and symptoms, such as anxiety, depression, aggressiveness, or compulsions with antidepressants (such as SSRIs), antipsychotic drugs, stimulants, and mood stabilizers.

-Autism can significantly affect personality development, career opportunities, and social skills.
-The long term course of a disorder depends on the individual characteristics of each patient.
+The disorder can significantly affect personality development, career opportunities, and social skills.
+The long-term course depends on the individual characteristics of each patient.
 There is currently no cure for autism but early intervention can help individuals live with the condition.

 Many of the difficulties reported by autistic people can be avoided or reduced by adjusting their environment.
 For example, some people report a sensation of pain for certain sound frequencies.
 Such people are significantly better off in a low irritant environment.
-Finding or creating an autistic appropriate environment is therefore an essential goal.
+Finding or creating an autistically appropriate climate is, therefore, an essential goal.

 Communication training for autistic people and their friends and relatives through specially trained teachers and educators can be helpful.
 An increasing number of schools, colleges, and employers specifically for autistic people demonstrate the success of having autistic people live in autism-friendly environments.

-The manifestations of the disorder cover a broad spectrum.
-Many people with autism do not want a “cure” because they see it as part of themselves and not as a disease that needs to be cured by health care.
+Manifestations of the disorder cover a broad spectrum.
+Many people do not want a “cure” because they see it as part of themselves and not as a disease that needs to be cured by health care.
 Many adults with mild autism have learned to cope with their environment.
 Instead of pathologizing, they often wish for tolerance and acceptance.